 - Make a principal prepayment.
 To avoid paying a prepayment charge, these payments can be made as part of your annual prepayment privilege — subject to remaining payment amounts, or you can set funds aside to make this prepayment at the time of the mortgage renewal

-If no action is taken, CIBC will increase your payment amount so that the mortgage will be repaid over the remaining time in the original amortization period.
+If no action is taken, we will increase your payment amount so that the mortgage will be repaid within the amortization period as per your mortgage agreement.

 Convert your CIBC variable-rate term to a fixed-rate closed mortgage